Weakfish Stock Statusin North Carolina

 Weakfish Target values for Total Mortality (1.03) and Spawning Stock Biomass (6,170 metric tons) have been established by the management agencies.
 The existing estimates (2017 values) are 1.45 and 1,922 metric tons.
 Under one potential scenario, if Total Mortality was to drop to the Target value, and Spawning Stock Biomass was to increase to 12,500 metric tons, then the FINDEX value would exceed 200% on our barometer.

-Note that during the model years 1994–1999, the Weakfish stock exceeded World-Class status, reaching a FINDEX value of over 400% in 1997.
+Note: During the model years 1994–1999, the Weakfish stock exceeded World-Class status, reaching a FINDEX value of over 400% in 1997.
 Weakfish Spawning Stock Biomass was estimated at over 19,000 metric tons that year, while the Total Mortality was one of the lowest values observed in the time series (0.73).
-The vision of the NC Marine & Estuary Foundation is to see our coastal stocks exceed Target expectations as we pursue World-Class fisheries and thriving coastal economies.

 Commercial Trends